 This will display a number under the heading “MemoryType.”

-The number you see here is a code that specifies the memory type you have.
+The number you see here is a code specifying your memory type.

-Check the number from the list below to check the type of RAM you’re using in your PC.
+Check the number from the list below to check the RAM you use on your PC.

-The MemoryType Code I received above was 24 which corresponds to DDR3 RAM.
+The MemoryType Code I received above was 24, corresponding to DDR3 RAM.

 |MemoryType Code||RAM Type|

-In this case, you will have no choice but to employ other methods as highlighted below.
+In this case, you won’t be able to use other methods, as highlighted below.

 2. Checking RAM Type Using Task Manager (Only for DDR3 and Below)

-The second way to check RAM type in a Windows 10 is PC is by using the Task Manager.
+The second way to check RAM Type in a Windows 10 PC is by using the Task Manager.

-This is also a fairly simple and straightforward method, however, it works only if you have a DDR3 or older gen RAM.
+This is also a relatively simple method.
+However, it only works with a DDR3 or older gen RAM.

 It does not work for DDR4 or DDR5 RAM modules.